Plutonomicon/plutarch-plutus/docs/TYPES.md

 # `PInteger`

-`Term s PInteger` has a convenient `Num` instance that allows you to construct Plutarch level integer terms from regular literals.
+`Term s PInteger` has a convenient `Num` instance that allows you to construct Plutarch level integer terms from integer literals.
 It also means you have all the typical arithmetic operations available to you:

-> Jack: consider replacing 'regular'.

 ```haskell
 1 + 2